Jake and his mom

 Well how about giving up a little bit of yourself, or more specifically one of your organs, your blood or marrow?

 Becoming an organ, blood or marrow donor holds the promise of life for thousands of patients with life-threatening conditions and diseases.
 Children’s Hospital of Wisconsin has seen the impact that organ donation can have for children and families awaiting a transplant.
 We perform heart, liver and kidney transplants.
-Many of our children wait …Continue reading →
+Many of our children wait …Click here to continue reading

 On July 30, an expected 7,500 visitors from across the country will arrive in Madison to participate in the 2010 U.S. Transplant Games.
 The games are an Olympic-style event for athletes who have received a life-saving organ transplant of any type (kidney, liver, heart, lung, pancreas and bone marrow).

 Mason is participating in the U.S. Transplant Games for the very fist time, and he is every excited!
 He will be competing in a number of events, including the softball throw, long jump and road race.
 Mason’s training for the games includes normal kid stuff – playing t-ball, riding his bike and running around – nonstop.
-He is a natural at anything athletic and …Continue reading →
+He is a natural at anything athletic and …Click here to continue reading

 I can’t put into words the honor that we feel to be representing Children’s Hospital of Wisconsin at the National Association of Children’s Hospital’s Advocacy Day in Washington, D.C.
 For the last five years, insurance coverage and health care have played a critical role in our lives and far too many families face the same obstacles.

 In 2005, we became proud parents of triplets.
 At 30 weeks gestation, I gave birth to two boys and one girl.
 Shortly after birth, our daughter Mira was diagnosed with renal acidosis.
 In simple terms, her kidneys weren’t doing their job.
-Mira was on dialysis nightly for two and half years before she received a kidney transplant from our neighbor, who was a match. …Continue reading →
+Mira was on dialysis nightly for two and half years before she received a kidney transplant from our neighbor, who was a match. …Click here to continue reading

 The 2010 Winter Olympics are taking place close to home this year in Vancouver, British Columbia, Canada.
 While enjoying the Olympics, my thoughts will naturally turn to the 2010 U.S. Transplant Games.
 The games take place July 30 through Aug.
 4 in Madison, Wis.